 The leak came from Monsun, who also correctly predicted information about Half Life: Alyx’s release date and VR specifics.
 Shortly afterwards, however, this was debunked by the man himself – who admitted to making it all up for a quick giggle.

 So no Gordon Freeman in Smash, essentially.
 But who will the last challenger be?
-We’ll have to wait until The Game Awards on 12 December.
+We'll have to wait and see.